evanlouden/breakable_toy/README.md

 The game will auto adjust handicaps of the players for each match and assign strokes based on adjusted handicaps and hole difficulty.

-Use the app here: http://golfmatchplay.herokuapp.com ** Note this app is really only functional for two users.
-For demo purposes you might ask a friend to help. *
+Use the app here: http://golfmatchplay.herokuapp.com

+** Note this app is really only functional for two users.
+For demo purposes you might ask a friend to help. **

+** Also this app is styled exclusively for mobile.
+Use Chrome DevTools' Device Mode for a proper experience on desktop **